Backups and Monitoring¶

 The backup schedule depends on the amount of users, their activity and your recovery point objective.
 We recommend to run a backup at least once a day.
 The backups should be safely stored on another system.

-In a virtualized environment, the usage of VM snapshots is highly recommended, as these provide atomic and instant full-system copies across multiple systems that can be backed up offline.
+In a virtualized environment, the usage of VM snapshots is highly recommended, as these provide atomic and instant full-system copies across multiple instances that can be backed up offline.

 The MySQL backup can be performed using any established MySQL backup method, e.g. running a mysqldump via a cron job, or using more sophisticated tools like Percona XtraBackup or Oracle’s MySQL Enterprise Backup.
 Other commercial backup solutions usually offer MySQL-specific plugins or extensions as well.